Medicare Advantage Plans

 • Elective vision correction procedures

-Medicare Advantage plans include all benefits from Original Medicare while many offer additional routine vision coverage that Original Medicare does not provide.
+Medicare Advantage plans include all benefits from Original Medicare, and many add routine vision coverage that Original Medicare does not provide.
 These added benefits can help reduce out-of-pocket costs for common vision needs, depending on the plan.

 • Routine eye exams